valterc/ki2/README.md

 ### I tried cloning the repo but the build fails on my machine

 Yes, this is by design.
 There is a particular file missing from this repo and unfortunately I cannot add it here.
-It is however available on public locations or through official ways.

-### I thought it used a proprietary ANT profile

-All information is publicly available on the internet.

 ### The UI looks similar to other Karoo applications, do you work for Hammerhead or have access to their code?